yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 ![ls output](./assets/ls_ex2.png)

-And we can change how the output looks by providing a flag!
+And we can change how the output looks by providing a flag.
 The most useful one is probably `-l` because it makes the output `long`, which puts every result on its line, making it easier to read when you have a lot of files.

 ![ls output](./assets/ls_ex3.png)